QHarshil/quickverify-sdk/README.md

 ## Contributing

-Contributions are welcome.
-Please follow the existing code style and include tests for new features.
+To contribute changes, open a pull request and include tests for new features or bug fixes.
+Follow the existing code style.

 ## License